Surveillance and Reconnaissance Squadron

-The Surveillance and Reconnaissance Squadron (SRS) is a squadron-sized sub-unit of 30 Commando (IX) Group that provides specialist reconnaissance to Headquarters, UK Commando Force.
-They are known as the "eyes and ears" of the Commando Force.
+The Surveillance and Reconnaissance Squadron (SRS) is a squadron-sized sub-unit of 30 Commando (IX) Group that provides specialist reconnaissance to Headquarters, United Kingdom Commando Force.

 History

 In March 2021, a small team from the Surveillance and Reconnaissance Squadron landed in small inflatable boats to conduct a technical reconnaissance mission on the shores of an Arctic fjord.
 The SRS' Shore Reconnaissance Team carried out a survey of the area, studying the surroundings to establish a beachhead for amphibious forces to crash ashore and attack enemy positions.

 In March 2022, the squadron launched small teams from an Astute-class submarine for ‘subsurface insertion’ missions In Lyngenfjord, east of Tromso inside the Arctic Circle.
 Their aim was to perform reconnaissance missions on the shoreline while avoiding the multi-national ‘enemy’ force hunting them.

 The Shore Reconnaissance Team (SRT), SRS conducting beach surveys and live firing at Ramsund, Norway.

 In March 2023, the SRS commandos parachuted onto a frozen lake in Northern Norway from a Dutch C-130 Hercules alongside Dutch Marines to mark the 50th anniversary year of the UK and Netherlands Amphibious Force.

 In January 2024, four Royal Marines from the Surveillance and Reconnaissance Squadron assisted Norwegian authorities in finding two missing hikers lost at night inside the Arctic Circle.
 The Royal Marines’ Operations Room at the Helligskogen military camp acted as the coordination center for the operation.